johny-mnemonic/ha-solcast-solar/README.md

 ### HACS *(recommended)*

-Easy install by default on HACS.
+Add custom repository to HACS and then install 'Solcast PV Solar'.
 More info [here](https://hacs.xyz/).

 <!--
 or click on: